-In the fourth in our series on serviced accommodation, Paul and Rob are looking at the difference between a short term stay and a corporate let.
-They will also be asking why some companies prefer serviced flats to hotels and at the occupancy levels that investors can expect to achieve from this kind of property.
+In the fourth in our series on serviced accommodation, Paul and Rob are looking at the difference between a short-term stay and a corporate let.
+They will also be looking at why some companies prefer serviced flats to hotels and at the occupancy levels that investors can expect to achieve from this kind of property.

 Short Term Stays and Corporate Lets - Transcript